abrudz/apl-array-notation/README.md

 The official proposal for the below notation includes specification of exact scope in phrases, including order of evaluation.
 The models do not attempt to address this other than encapsulating namespace members such that names created as side effects avoid polluting their surroundings.
 This also means that a namespace cannot contain a member with a name identical to itself.

+### System Variables

+`Deserialise` does not accept invalid APL names as members of namespaces.
+This includes otherwise valid system names like `⎕IO` and `⎕ML`.

 ## Notation

 The notation extends strand notation as follows: